sciZer0/7/v/README.md

 Any person (possibly anonymous) is appointed to the position of Contributor only by users (Voters) through Competitive Quadratic Voting.

-Each applicant (person, possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain and for this can use Hyde Park.
+Each applicant (person, possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain and, for this, can use Hyde Park.

 The first 50 persons (possibly anonymous) are appointed to the positions of Contributor by the Initiative Group.